devopsacademyau/academy/classes/03class/docker/README.md

 It can also be used to store the final version of your application(artifact) that will run in production
 - an image with apache+php+modules+yourapp
-- an image with python binaries and your application to run a machine learning algorythm
+- an image with python binaries and your application to run a machine learning algorithm
 - an image with terraform cli that executes any terraform code

 A Docker registry is often used as a tool in the middle of the CI/CD process, since the Docker image created during the CI pipeline needs to be stored somewhere so it can be used during the CD pipeline.
 More related to this in class #6.